 The number of days to be added to the input date.
-A

-negative value will result in a subtraction.
+A negative value will result in a subtraction.

 outputdate is the output date.
-The result of the date offset
+The result of the date offset operation.

-operation.
 The interpretation depends upon the value of datecode.
+See the table, status is the HPE STATUS parameter through which the error codes are returned.

-See the table, "Supported Date Formats," for the supported datecodes and their layouts.
+"Supported Date Formats," for the supported datecodes and their layouts.